 The Almanac of American Politics is a tremendous resource that gives detailed information about congressional districts, members of Congress, and local politics.
 This is perhaps my favorite reference book.

-own congressional data, including recent updates to my standing
+My own congressional data, including recent updates to my standing committee data.

 Center honors the memory of Sen. Everett M. Dirksen.
 It has

 grants and educational programs that are of some interest to the

 professional and student, alike.
 Their CongressLink